 Pannone Lopes Devereaux & O’Gara (“PLDO”) attorneys are highly skilled with a proven track record of achievement representing clients with respect to complex matters in a wide range of disciplines and industries.
 The founders of PLDO were formerly partners in an international law firm and are trained in multiple disciplines.
 The primary areas of practice for the firm include business law, special masterships, government relations and legislative strategies, civil litigation, real estate development, commercial lending, municipal law, nonprofit law, health care, white collar defense, estate planning, probate administration and trust litigation.
 The core values of respect, integrity, quality service and responsiveness are stressed each day at PLDO and the firm is committed to supporting the community in a meaningful way.
-The firm is headquartered at 1301 Atwood Avenue in Johnston, RI with offices in Massachusetts and Florida.
-For more information, visit https://www.pldolaw.com.
+The firm advises and represents clients nationwide.
+For more information, visit https://pldolaw.com.

 About Starkweather & Shepley Insurance Brokerage, Inc.